voodoochild/WikiWatch/README.markdown

 * Should Category: namespaces be captured instead of being ignored
 * Add a timestamp to show when the page was last visited and only revisit after a set period of time
+* Refactor visit_article() to find a better way to add articles to article.links

 ## Chrome extension